garbo-succus/r3f-control-kit/README.md

 - 2-finger pinch (pinch-zooming) happens in the `deltaZ` direction.
 - 2-finger rotation gestures are not supported.

-[TODO: Diagram showing 2-finger swipe, pinch, and rotation multitouch gestures]
+[Diagram showing 2-finger swipe, pinch, and rotation multitouch gestures]

 Safari has more advanced support via the proprietary `gesturestart`/`gesturechange`/`gestureend` events; unfortunately the author has no experience with these.

-- TODO: A shim for Firefox/Chrome-style wheel event behavior in Safari should be found or made available.
+- A shim for Firefox/Chrome-style wheel event behavior in Safari should be found or made available.
-- TODO: An example handler for Safari gesture events should be made available.
+- An example handler for Safari gesture events should be made available.

+2-finger-swipes can travel in both X and Y directions simultaneously, however the gesture may have to be initiated with diagonal touchpad movement (depending on firmware), otherwise it may only move along one axis.
+Users should be made aware of this in documentation or onboarding.

 It is recommended to show the "ctrl" key as a wheel modifier key in keyboard config interfaces, but to prevent it from being changed.

-2-finger-swipes can travel in both X and Y directions simultaneously, however the gesture may have to be initiated with diagonal touchpad movement (depending on firmware), otherwise it may only go in one direction.
-Users should be made aware of this in documentation.

 ### Useful CSS